antazoey/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/touch-tracking.md

 ## Putting the Touch Effect to Work

-The [**TouchTrackingEffectDemos**](/samples/xamarin/xamarin-forms-samples/effects-touchtrackingeffect/) program contains five pages that test the touch-tracking effect for common tasks.
+The sample program contains five pages that test the touch-tracking effect for common tasks.

 The **BoxView Dragging** page allows you to add `BoxView` elements to an `AbsoluteLayout` and then drag them around the screen.
 The [XAML file](https://github.com/xamarin/xamarin-forms-samples/blob/master/Effects/TouchTrackingEffect/TouchTrackingEffect/TouchTrackingEffect/BoxViewDraggingPage.xaml) instantiates two `Button` views for adding `BoxView` elements to the `AbsoluteLayout` and clearing the `AbsoluteLayout`.